christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 instructions.
 The user can later load and re-paint these images to the screen.

 AARON KCAT also, tantalizingly, features a "print" command.
-This was an important function of the sofware.
+This was an important function of the software.
 Cohen wrote that "any user with access to a color printer who wants physical output can have AARON make some" and wondered "how many people have used AARON to make their own prints."
 The license spells out the terms of use: "You agree to print paintings for personal use only and to